thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 These are some of the key parables and their meanings
 - The Good Samaritan ([Luke 10:25–37](https://www.biblegateway.com/passage/?search=Luke%2010%3A25%E2%80%9337&version=NKJV)):
-True neighborly love transcends ethnicity or religion.
-Jesus redefines the question from *Who is my neighbor?* to *What does it mean to be a neighbor?*
+True neighbourly love transcends ethnicity or religion.
+Jesus redefines the question from *Who is my neighbour?* to *What does it mean to be a neighbour?*
 - The Prodigal Son ([Luke 15:11–32](https://www.biblegateway.com/passage/?search=Luke%2015%3A11%E2%80%9332&version=NKJV)):
 God's mercy embraces even the most wayward who repent.
 It contrasts two spiritual postures: the repentant younger son and the self-righteous elder brother.
 The father's grace transcends both failure and pride.
 It reminds us that no one is beyond